mathias/mathias.github.com/source/_posts/2014-04-13-clojure-data-science-refactoring-and-cleanup.markdown

 <script src="https://gist.github.com/mathias/9966384.js"></script>

 Running `lein run -m autodjinn.gmail-ingestion` one more time, we should see that our changes did not break the system.
-The config is now only loaded once, and we use it everything.
+The config is now only loaded once, and we use it everywhere.

 That's it!
 We've taken care of some low-hanging fruit and are ready to implement some new functionality.
 If you want to compare what you've done with my version, you can run `git diff v0.1.1` on the [autodjinn repo](https://github.com/mathias/autodjinn).